Profile

 External Activity

-Claire was Editor-in-Chief for eleven years (2010-2021) of the Journal of Commonwealth Literature, the leading critical and bibliographic forum in the field of Commonwealth and postcolonial literatures.
+Claire was Editor-in-Chief for eleven years (2010-2021) of the Literature, Critique, and Empire Today, the leading critical and bibliographic forum in the field of Commonwealth and postcolonial literatures.
 She is on many advisory boards including those of Crossings: Journal of Migration and Culture, NUML: Journal of Critical Inquiry, and the Rodopi book series Postcolonial Lives.

-She is a Co-Investigator for Forgotten Food: Culinary Memory, Local Heritage and Lost Agricultural Varieties in India, a Cultures, Behaviours and Histories of Agriculture, Food, and Nutrition (AHRC-GCRF)-funded project.
-The Principal Investigator is Siobhan Lambert-Hurley of the University of Sheffield.
-Claire’s primary role in this project was to commission and edit a new anthology of creative writing.
+She was a Co-Investigator for Forgotten Food: Culinary Memory, Local Heritage and Lost Agricultural Varieties in India, a Cultures, Behaviours and Histories of Agriculture, Food, and Nutrition (AHRC-GCRF)-funded project.
+The Principal Investigator was Siobhan Lambert-Hurley of the University of Sheffield.
+Claire’s role in this project was to commission and edit a new anthology of creative writing.
 Entitled Desi Delicacies (Picador, 2021) and Dastarkhwan, the stories and life writing essays collected in this book deal with South Asian food and foodways to capture memories and ideas relating to such themes as family, domesticity, feasting, and lack of food.
-Next, with Siobhan and another scholar Tarana Husain Khan, she edited another anthology for the project, entitled Forgotten Foods: Memories and Recipes from Muslim South Asia (Picador and Beacon Books: 2024, forthcoming).
+This was followed by a more expansive co-edited anthology, Forgotten Foods: Memories and Recipes from Muslim South Asia (Picador, 2023; with Siobhan Lambert-Hurley and Tarana Khan).

-Previously, she was a member of the AHRC’s Peer Review College and worked as a subject editor for the ‘Indian Subcontinent and Sri Lanka’ section of The Year’s Work in English Studies
+Previously, she was a member of the AHRC’s Peer Review College, Vice Chair of the Postcolonial Studies Association and worked as a subject editor for the ‘Indian Subcontinent and Sri Lanka’ section of The Year’s Work in English Studies.

-She was also awarded an ESRC Impact Acceleration Award for her project Leeds Meets Shakespeare, in partnership with Sarah Olive, Leeds City Council Children’s Services, Artforms, the Leeds Playhouse, Tribe Arts, and Globe Education.
+She was also awarded an ESRC Impact Acceleration Award for her project Leeds Meets Shakespeare, in partnership with Sarah Olive (Education), Leeds City Council Children’s Services, Artforms, the Leeds Playhouse, Tribe Arts, and Globe Education.

-In addition to being one of Times Higher Education’s scholar-reviewers and a blogger on culture for the Huffington Post, she writes book reviews for such journals as Wasafiri, Contemporary South Asia, Feminist Theory, and Moving Worlds.
-She writes regular literary columns for Dawn and 3 Quarks Daily
+In addition to being one of Times Higher Education’s scholar-reviewers and a blogger on culture for the Huffington Post, she writes book reviews for such journals as C21, Wasafiri, Contemporary South Asia, Feminist Theory, and Moving Worlds.
+She is a literary columnist for Dawn and 3 Quarks Daily.

 She was a Project Partner in Muslims, Trust and Cultural Dialogue, an international multidisciplinary network of scholars, practitioners and stakeholders, which sought to explore questions of trust in the relationship between Muslim diaspora populations in the West and the societies around them.

-She co-edits two book series: Multicultural Textualities (Manchester University Press) and Global Literature: Twenty-First Century Perspectives (Routledge).
-With Kaiser Haq, she edits the six-volume Cultural History series for Bloomsbury, A Cultural History of South Asian Literature.
+She co-edits two book series: Global Textualities: Multicultural and Transcultural Narratives (Manchester University Press) and Global Literature: Twenty-First Century Perspectives (Routledge).
+With Kaiser Haq, she edits the Bloomsbury Cultural History of South Asian Literature series, for which Kaiser and Claire are also the editors for Volume 6: The Modern Age (1900 CE–Present).

+Claire wrote an Impact Case Study entitled Writing by Muslims in South Asia and the British Diaspora for REF 2021.
 She regularly participates in literature festivals such as those at Ilkley, Karachi, and Bradford.
 In 2014, Claire contributed to the Radio 4 documentary First There Was the Word, about Muslims and publishing in Britain.
 This contributed to her being invited to become a Committee Member of the HopeRoad Project, an initiative around diversity and traineeships in publishing.
 On 18 December 2015, a half-hour interview with Claire about her research on early Muslim travellers to Britain was broadcast on British Muslim TV, repeated on 7 January 2016.
-She has also spoken on Radio Asian Fever, BBC Radio Manchester, BBC Radio Leeds, BBC Radio Derby, BBC Radio West Midlands, Radio 4’s Woman’s Hour, and BBC One’s The Big Questions and The One Show
+She has also spoken on Radio Asian Fever, BBC Radio Manchester, BBC Radio Leeds, BBC Radio Derby, BBC Radio West Midlands, Radio 4’s Woman’s Hour, among other outlets.